gafusion/EFIT/docs/quick-start.rst

 Forming Green's function tables
 --------------------------------

-An ``mhdin.dat`` file describing the experiment geometry must be in the same location that you run ``efund`` from.
+An ``mhdin.dat`` file describing the machine geometry must be in the same location that you run ``efund`` from.

 Once this requirement is satisfied, the tables can be formed by calling